quinot/NumberMagic/README.md

 http://wayoda.github.io/LedControl/pages/software

-The four-digit, seven-segment LED display is a 5641AS-1 common cathod unit.
+The four-digit, seven-segment LED display is a 5641AS-1 common cathode unit.
 The forward current is 1.8V, and the desired current is 20 mA (absolute maximum 30 mA).

 It is driven by a MAX7219.
 Rset is set to 26.7 kOhm,